AndrewJBateman/angular-app-crypto/README.md

 * [Angular currency pipe](https://angular.io/api/common/CurrencyPipe) & [rxjs map operator](https://angular.io/guide/rx-library) used to extract currency data and display it to the correct format.

-* updated to the latest version of Angular 7.
+* Updated to the latest version of Angular 8.
 Dependencies updated with 0 dependency vulnerabilities.

 ## Status & To-Do List

-* Status: Simple working app that extracts API cryptocurrency data and displays it.
+* Status: Working.

 * To-Do: add mat-cards and colours to improve UI.